Tib3rius/tib3rius.github.io/sqli.md

 ### Simple Time Based Injections

-Note that these injections are inherently dangerous as the sleep function may execute multiple times.
+Note that these injection payloads are inherently dangerous as the sleep function may execute multiple times.
+They will cause the database to sleep for 10 seconds per row evaluated by the query.

 These should only be used if you are certain only one row is going to be evaluated by the query you are injecting into.